vladshender/StayEase-API/README.md

 # Ebooking API 🗓️
 Welcome to the Ebooking API, a RESTful API designed for managing a booking service.
 It allows users to view accommodations, make reservations, pay for them, and supports user registration and authentication via JWT.
 The API also includes role-based access control, which provides different levels of access for users and administrators.
-## Technologies
-- **Java 17**: Core programming language for backend development.
-- **Spring Boot**: Framework for building microservices with minimal configuration.
-- **Spring Web**: Module for building REST APIs and handling HTTP requests.
-- **Spring Security**: Authentication and authorization framework.
-- **PostgreSQL**: The basis of the database for the project.
-- **MapStruct**: Simplifies object mapping between DTOs and entities.
-- **Liquibase**: Tool for managing database schema migrations.
-- **JUnit & MockMvc**: Frameworks for unit and integration testing.
-- **Docker**: Containerization platform for consistent development and deployment environments.
-- **Telegram Bot API**: API for sending notification to Telegram bot.
-- **Stripe API**: API for making payments
 ## Features
 ### Users 👥
 - User registration and login.